rmvdesign/digitalgarden/src/site/notes/Narrative/Characters/The Exchange/Samantha Atwood.md

 {"aliases":null,"tags":null,"dg-publish":true,"permalink":"/narrative/characters/the-exchange/samantha-atwood/","dgPassFrontmatter":true}
 ---

-Samantha Atwood is a member of the Atwood Family and one of the parallel descendants.
+Samantha Atwood is a member of the Atwood Family and one of [[Narrative/Concepts/The Parallel Descendants\|the parallel descendants]].
 She quit the ISPD and pursued a carreer in IT, eventually being hired as the head IT administrator at QEX-TC1.

 Samantha is a Tallisite, and has an augmented eye which gives her enhanced vision and the ability to see in various spectrums.
 She wears her black hair in a short, choppy style and is often seen sporting dark makeup and all-black clothing, in keeping with her goth aesthetic.